lukaszmoskwa/nimure/README.md

 2. **"Not authenticated"**: Run `az login` to authenticate with Azure
 3. **"No subscription found"**: Run `az account show` to verify your subscription
 4. **Empty resource list**: Check your subscription has resources or verify resource group filters
+5. **"Insufficient permissions"**: Ensure you have proper Azure AD permissions (see above)
+6. **"Too Many Requests"**: The plugin includes rate limiting; consider increasing intervals in config

 ## 🛠️ Development Setup